 People start new relationships, romantic or occupation ones, full of enthusiasm.
 As time passes that relationship loses its luster and the job becomes boring.
 Couples who do not maintain their relationship can find it falling apart.
 Put some spark back in your relationship by doing more things together.

 Add some new roles to your romantic relationship.
 Become activity partners.
 Do more things together.
-Set some couple goals.
+Set a couple goals.
 Some couples exercise together, cook meals together, read together, or they may even learn a new skill together.

-On the job, learning a new skill, taking on additional responsibilities or transferring to another assignment can help you regain your interest and enthusiasm.
-Challenging yourself to grow in your work life prevents burnout and those trapped feelings.
+On the job, learning a new skill, taking on additional responsibilities, or transferring to another assignment can help you regain your interest and enthusiasm.
+Challenging yourself to grow in your work-life prevents burnout and those trapped feelings.

 Become open to new experiences.